Infrared Image Super-Resolution: Systematic Review, and Future Trends: Future Trends and Discussion

 \subsection{New application}

 With the development in the field of image super-resolution, blind super-resolution is the future-oriented direction\cite{zhang2022closer,li2022face,yang2022degradation,zhou2022joint}.
 Although many models or algorithms have been proposed for image super-resolution, the performance in the real world is not ideal.
 The main problem is that these algorithms simply summarize the degradation as bicubic downsampling and ignore the blurred kernels that exist in the real world, such as noise and compression\cite{lee2022learning,huang2022rethinking,zhang2021designing,wang2021real,son2021toward}.
 Thus, studies on real-world super-resolution of visible images began to attract the attention of researchers.
 In IR images, to make the algorithms applicable in the real world, we can pay more attention to the degradation models of IR imaging and design the corresponding reconstruction algorithms.
 All these works will help the algorithms to face the complex degradation environment.
+A key enabler for this will be the development of more sophisticated, physically-grounded degradation models that go beyond simple bicubic downsampling to accurately simulate sensor noise, atmospheric turbulence, and thermal drift.
+Such models are crucial for training robust blind SR networks. \textbf{Explainable AI (XAI) for IRSR.} As deep learning models become more complex (e.g., LVMs), their "black-box" nature becomes a significant concern, especially in critical applications like medical diagnosis or autonomous navigation.
+Future research should explore XAI techniques to understand which image features an IRSR model relies on to reconstruct details.
+This can help diagnose model failures, build trust, and potentially guide the design of more robust and reliable networks. \textbf{Energy-Efficient and On-Device IRSR.} \rr{Many practical applications of IR imaging, such as in drones, portable thermal cameras, or edge devices in vehicles, are resource-constrained.
+This creates a strong demand for lightweight and energy-efficient SR algorithms.
+Future work should focus on model compression, quantization, and designing efficient network architectures that can perform high-quality super-resolution in real-time on devices with limited computational power and memory.}